Inshore Fishing in Florida

 Drifting the deep grass flats

-As these can be fairly large areas, drifting is an excellent way for anglers to locate fish.
-The technique is fairly simple.
+As these can be fairly large areas, drifting is an excellent way for anglers to locate fish and the technique is fairly simple.
 The boat is idled upwind and up current of the flat that is desired to be fished.
 The engine is then cut off in the boat is allowed to drift with the wind and tide.
 Anglers cast artificial lures and live bait in search of fish.

 Once fish are found, anglers have a choice of whether to continue drifting or to anchor.
 Both approaches can be effective.
 Anglers who choose to anchor should have the anchor out with 20 feet of line tied off to a cleat in the stern.
 Once the fish are located, the anchor can be quietly lowered into the water.
 Anglers who choose to drift simply continue fishing until the bite slows, then motor back around and re-drift the area.